Aliases for ECHS1 Gene

 GeneCards Summary for ECHS1 Gene

-ECHS1 (Enoyl-CoA Hydratase, Short Chain, 1, Mitochondrial) is a Protein Coding gene.
+ECHS1 (Enoyl-CoA Hydratase, Short Chain 1) is a Protein Coding gene.
 Diseases associated with ECHS1 include Mitochondrial Short-Chain Enoyl-Coa Hydratase 1 Deficiency and Leigh Syndrome With Leukodystrophy.
-Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Tryptophan metabolism.
+Among its related pathways are Tryptophan metabolism and gamma-linolenate biosynthesis.
 GO annotations related to this gene include enoyl-CoA hydratase activity.
-An important paralog of this gene is CDY1B.
+An important paralog of this gene is ECHDC2.